sciosai/TabPFN/README.md

 For more details, please see our [Privacy Policy](https://priorlabs.ai/privacy_policy/).

 ### How to opt out
-If you prefer not to send telemetry, you can disable it by setting an environment variable:
+If you prefer not to send telemetry, you can disable it by setting the following environment variable:

 ```bash
 export TABPFN_DISABLE_TELEMETRY=1